David Brom

 David Francis Brom (born October 3, 1971) is an American mass murderer.
-He killed his parents, brother and sister with an axe in February 1988 in Rochester, Minnesota, after an argument with his father earlier.
+He killed his parents, brother, and sister with an axe in February 1988 at the family's home in Rochester, Minnesota after an argument with his father.

 Crimes

-In the early evening of February 18, 1988, Olmsted County sheriff's deputies discovered the bodies of Bernard (43), Paulette (42), Diane (13), and Richard (11) Brom in the Brom family home.
+In the early evening of February 18, 1988, Olmsted County sheriff's deputies discovered the bodies of Bernard (41), Paulette (41), Diane (13), and Richard (11) Brom in the Brom family home.
 Missing from the home were the two oldest sons, David (16) and Joe (18).
 The police had been notified by the administration of David's school that students had reported hearing a "rumor" that David had informed another student that he had killed his family that morning.
 All four individuals had sustained numerous gashes in the head and upper body.
 Police subsequently found a blood-stained axe in the basement that forensic tests indicated was used to kill all four victims.

 Immediately after the discovery, the police were concerned that David might be the victim of an abduction, but a friend of David's informed the police that David himself told her that he killed his family, and testified to the discussion in the subsequent trial.
 She told jurors at the trial that Brom stopped her on the morning of February 18, 1988, as she was going to school, and convinced her to skip school with him.
 He then detailed how he killed his parents, brother and sister.
 "He said he hit his dad with an axe, he kept hitting his dad and his dad kept on getting up."
 The girl said Brom told her he had gotten into an argument with his father at about 11:30 p.m. the previous night, and that he then stayed up until about 3 a.m.
 She indicated that Brom detailed the crime, saying that he went to his parents' room, first killing his father.
 Then he hit his mother and went to his brother's room.
 Then he saw his sister standing over their mother in the upstairs hallway, at which point he attacked them both.